 Is it okay to connect on Facebook, Twitter, Instagram and any other mediums?

 So the blanket answer for this is NO. It is not okay to reach out and connect out of nowhere.
-We cannot forget that as Social Carers, we are working.
+We cannot forget that as heroes, we are working.
 Whilst we may be members friends and companions, we are still employees and there is a monetary transaction involved.
 Therefore unless you ask them if it is okay to connect in the first place (preferably in person), it is not okay to simply add them to any medium.

 This doesn’t, however, mean you can’t add them at all or for that matter ever.
 It just means you need to ask them first.
 They may be quite happy to connect online, but you’ll never know unless you ask.